The electromagnetic field equations for moving media

-Let us see how the equation (\ref{e}) could be compared with the usual form of Maxwell's equations for stationary media, which deals with the 3-vectors, e.g., [12-14], [25], [5], [10], etc. Obviously, the comparison will be possible \emph{only} if the term with $\gamma _{0}$ is considered separately from those ones with $\gamma _{i}$ and if in equation (\ref{e}) \emph{only the components are taken into account. }But, as explained above, \emph{from the viewpoint of the geometric approach such a procedure is not correct in} \emph{the 4D spacetime}.
+Let us see how Eq. (\ref{e}) could be compared with the usual form of Maxwell's equations for stationary media, which deals with 3D vectors, e.g., [15, 26, 28, 29], etc. Obviously, the comparison will be possible \emph{only} if the term with $\gamma _{0}$ is considered separately from those ones with $\gamma _{i}$ and if in Eq. (\ref{e}) \emph{only the components are taken into account. }But, as explained above, \emph{from the viewpoint of the geometric approach, }i.e.\emph{, the ISR, such a procedure is not correct in} \emph{4D spacetime}.